5l1v3r1/ISAACJS/README.md

 I have additionally implemented ISAAC-64 using BigInt.
 Please for the love of god don't actually use it; it's a PoC, slow, and ridiculous.

+ISAAC-64-fast uses a simulated 64-bit integer object by having a hi and lo 32-bit integer.
+It's 3x faster than the BigInt version.
+It's still too slow to be useful and I don't trust my hi/lo arithmetic.

 ## Usage

 Create an instance of ISAAC with or without a seed.